yale-mgt-656-fall-2023/.github/profile/README.md

 You can be admitted to the class by bidding in the Yale SOM bidding system.
 If you are ineligible for that or you didn't get your bid, you can test into the class.
 I will save five to ten slots for such students.
-I'll administer a test cover some course material the first Friday of the semester.
+I'll administer a test covering some course material the first Friday of the semester.
 I'll announce the time in class.
 You must attend class the first week and be among the top scoring students to join if you didn't bid into the class.